 In Eastern nations, in former colonies, Christianity may be a minority but on account of missionary activities it has greatly impacted the education and cultural life of the elites, which has nonetheless kept Christian tradition and its roles, positive and negative, in public memory.
 The political and cultural revolutions on behalf of freedom of speech in France, England, United States, Italy, Germany has rested on the separation of the Church and State, and this has led to Christianity in the position of the Designated Villain in many anti-censorship fights in the Western World, which thanks to colonialism and imperialism, has made this Pop-Cultural Osmosis for the entire world.
 Christianity was perceived, and resented for being Moral Guardians on account of its historical association with censorship (the Vatican Index, Galileo, Darwin), its lack of permissiveness and anti-LGBT policies.
 A lot of this is true for all religions.
 (For instance, general prudishness, censorship, homophobia exist even among Buddhists and even the Roman pagans were pretty uptight about other issues.)
 Since Christianity has been historically the religion with the greatest political and historical clout, and since those fights were ultimately won this tends to get associated with Christianity to the point that such aggressive and controversial actions have been used to smear all Christians by association, at times even long (e.g. ''centuries'') after the Christians involved in said controversies died (though this has also happened to people of all religions).

-Christianity as at times been criticized by other Christians, such as Graham Greene, for failing to live up to the teachings of the faith.
+Christianity has at times been criticized by other Christians, such as Graham Greene, for failing to live up to the teachings of the faith.
 The Anglican Priest, Fr.
 Charles Kingsley even echoed Karl Marx when he noted, "We have used the Bible as if it were a mere special constable's hand book, an opium dose for keeping beasts of burden patient while they were being overloaded, a mere book to keep the poor in order".note Satire and criticism of Christianity in non-Christian media often (but not always) separates Jesus from the actions of various Christian sects.
-The defining criticism of Christianity is often Hypocrisy,note though hypocrisy is obviously not exclusive to Christianity, or to religion in general, but obviously it's a strong charge and criticism to a faith that was missionary in origin asserts it is the one true faith and often promised a better life for its flock.
+As such, the defining criticism of Christianity is often Hypocrisy,note ; while obviously not exclusive to Christianity, or to religion in general, it's nevertheless a strong charge and criticism to a faith missionary in origin that keeps asserting it is the one true faith and often promises a better life for its flock.

 The Catholic Church has a checkered history and it gets satirized more often because it is the biggest and oldest church and certainly the world's oldest institution, the only organization in Europe that was formed in The Roman Empire.
 Within Europe, the Church is still regularly mocked, though there the criticism is political, citing the Church's involvement in politics and its opposition to republican and leftist revolutions, and it is still mocked to death in most Western European countries such as France and Spain (the latter of which still has the ghost of the very Catholic Franco dictatorship on it s back).
 Likewise, they aren't all that popular even in Italy, what with the Italian drug mafia giving them regularly big enough sums of money to lead locals to say that the mafia is a Catholic charity and that their actions are so noble that they will receive heaven, something they only started to contradict as of 2013, when Pope Francis excommunicated the Mafia.